Code-Institute-Submissions/alternative-RW2020-1/README.md

 -	Bootstrap, for a responsive and mobile-first layout
 -	Font Awesome, for the social link icons
 -	Google Fonts, Text style fonts
+-   Google/w3schools, for knowledge and tips & tricks

 # Testing

+## Testing environment
+All test were performed on a windows 10 laptop using the Chrome browser.
+Desktop(laptop) and mobile configuration(iPhone 6/7/8 Plus).
+See compatibility for the non functional test enviroments.

 ### 1. Background Banner and the placing of the date location container and nav bar:
 *	Mobile
     1. The date location container is on top of the background banner and the navbar is placed under the banner.